Delivery Status Notification (DSN)

-A Non-Delivery Report/Receipt (NDR), or simply a bounce, is an automated electronic mail message from a mail system informing the sender of another message about a delivery problem.
+A Delivery Status Notification (DSN), or simply a bounce, is an automated electronic mail message from a mail system informing the sender of another message about a delivery problem.
 The original message is said to have bounced.
 Errors can occur at multiple places in mail delivery.
 A sender may sometimes receive a bounce message from the sender's mail server, and other times from a recipient's mail server.
-With the rise in forged spam and e-mail viruses, users now frequently receive erroneous bounce messages sent in response to messages they never actually sent.
+With the rise in forged spam and email viruses, users now frequently receive erroneous bounce messages sent in response to messages they never actually sent.

-There are two types of NDRs: transient and permanent.
-A transient NDR is generated when the server couldn't temporarily deliver the message.
-If delivery continues to fail after multiple attempts, a permanent failure NDR is generated.
+There are two types of DSNs: transient and permanent.
+A transient DSN is generated when the server couldn't temporarily deliver the message.
+If delivery continues to fail after multiple attempts, a permanent failure DSN is generated.

 Typically, a bounce message will contain several pieces of information to help the original sender in understanding the reason the message was not delivered: